Cabaret Warsaw: Yiddish and Polish Hits of the 1930s

 Beth El Synagogue 1004 Watts Street Durham NC

 Droll, whimsical songs from a giddy time when Jews were arguing about whether girls should cut their hair, whether modern guys were "cavaliers" or fatheads, whether it's actually a good thing to have dough.
 In conjunction with Sheva Zucker's "Yiddish in Goles" seminar.
-Subtitles projected so you don't miss any of the jokes!
+Subtitles were projected and the non-Yiddish-speaking audience sang along loudly!

-On March 1, 2014 members of Mappamundi will be presenting Cabaret Warsaw songs on the Murphey School Radio Show.
+In March 2014 members of Mappamundi presented Cabaret Warsaw songs on the Murphey School Radio Show.

 Thanks to the folks who came on Thursday, December 19, 2013 to see us (Ken Bloom and Jane Peppler of Mappamundi, pianist Roger Spears and baritone Randy Kloko), present an hour of Yiddish theater music from the kleynkunst venues of Warsaw Poland (with subtitles on the wall so people understood the jokes) at Carolina Meadows, Chapel Hill, NC.